John Hewson: Election to Leadership of the Opposition

 When the Coalition were defeated at the 1990 federal elections, Peacock quit and supported Hewson, who was elected to the Liberal leadership despite having been in Parliament for only three years, as Hewson had been one of the top Liberal players in the 1990 election campaign.
 In the contest for leadership, Hewson defeated Peter Reith 62 votes to 13.
 Reith was then elected deputy leader over David Jull, with Hewson making Reith Shadow Treasurer.
 One of the reasons for Hewson's election to the leadership was that Peacock wanted to prevent Howard from regaining leadership.
 Another reason for Hewson's election was a desire by the Liberal party to have generational change, according to John Howard, who believed Hewson was not ready to be leader.
 Previously, Hewson had endorsed Peacock as his deputy, which created much resentment for him among Howard's supporters.
 Peacock, however, had no interest in becoming deputy leader again and withdrew his candidacy.
 In 1991, Hewson's ex-wife Margaret declared on 60 minutes that she would vote for him at the next election, as did his son Tim, who claimed Hewson had placed politics before his family and that was why his father had divorced Margaret.
-Margaret claimed the first six months of her divorce was the hardest and she had not realized someone else was on the scene.
+Margaret claimed the first six months of her divorce was the hardest and she had not realised someone else was on the scene.
 Hewson's shadow ministry included newly elected Member for Higgins Peter Costello; Hewson had told Costello he would not be a Minister in a Hewson government, a joke Costello would relay years later.
-In 1991, Hewson spoke at the Australian Council of Social Services, where he stated that the organization was reinforcing the biblical reminder that "the Poor are with us forever" by making welfare provisions larger.
-This caused controversy for Hewson, who came to be seen as harsh and untrustworthy by Australian reporter Laurie Oakes.
+In 1991, Hewson spoke at the Australian Council of Social Services, where he stated that the organisation was reinforcing the biblical reminder that "the Poor are with us forever" by making welfare provisions larger and otherwise want to acquire more money for welfare and making bureaucracies larger.
+This caused controversy for Hewson, who came to be seen as harsh and untrustworthy in the mind of Australian reporter Laurie Oakes.